DIN-Foundation/bcs-ntnu-2021/project-plan.md

 ### Deliverables

-- Proof-of-concept SSI application which implements the user-story
+- High-level design document.
+- Source code of a proof-of-concept SSI application.
+- Deployment of a proof-of-concept SSI application.
-- A comparison matrix of ledger interoperability
+- A comparison matrix of ledger interoperability.
-- A comparison matrix of wallet interoperability
+- A comparison matrix of wallet interoperability.
-- Project report
+- Bachelor project report.

 # 3. Prosjektorganisering